Hawk Identification – Everything you’d need to know

 Eagles: Where Wingspan Rules

 Shifting our focus to Eagles, one cannot overlook the sheer magnitude of their presence.
-What sets Eagles distinctly apart from Hawks?
+What sets Eagles distinctly apart from hawks?
 It’s the impressive wingspan.
-Eagles can flaunt wings that span a staggering 7 feet or even more, dwarfing the measurements of a typical Hawk.
-So, when you witness a colossal raptor casting a shadow with its expansive wings, you’re most likely in the grand company of an Eagle.
+Eagles can flaunt wings that span a staggering 7 feet or even more, dwarfing the measurements of a typical hawk.
+So, when you witness a colossal raptor casting a shadow with its expansive wings, you’re most likely in the grand company of an eagle.

 Common North American Eagles: